-If you need to contact Hillphoenix regarding a specific fixture, be certain that you have both the case model number and serial number (this information can be found on the data tag, located on the top-left interior of the case).
-When you have this information, call the number below and ask for a Service Parts Representative.
+If you need to contact Hillphoenix regarding a specific fixture, be certain that you have both the case model number and serial number.
+(This information can be found on the data tag, located at the top-left interior, rear exterior panel or interior rear lower storage of the case.
+Location may vary based on case design.)

-Hillphoenix Specialty Products 703 Franklin Street, PO Box 478 Keosauqua, IA 52565 Tel: (319) 293-3777/Fax: (319) 293-3776 Website: www.hillphoenix.com
+Hillphoenix Specialty Products 703 Franklin Street, PO Box 478 Keosauqua, IA 52565 Website: www.hillphoenix.com